ringcentral/ringcentral-chatbot-python/README.md

 ## Example bot apps

-- [date-time-chatbot](https://github.com/zxdong262/ringcentral-date-time-chatbot) : Simple ringcentral chatbot which can tell time/date.
+- [date-time-chatbot](https://github.com/zxdong262/ringcentral-date-time-chatbot): simple Glip chatbot that can tell time/date.
-- [assistant-bot](https://github.com/zxdong262/ringcentral-assistant-bot) : Simple assistant Glip bot to show user/company information, this bot will show you how to access user data.
+- [assistant-bot](https://github.com/zxdong262/ringcentral-assistant-bot): simple assistant Glip bot to show user/company information, this bot will show you how to access user data.
-- [survey-bot](https://github.com/zxdong262/ringcentral-survey-bot) : Example survey bot, this bot will show you how to create/use custom database wrapper.
+- [survey-bot](https://github.com/zxdong262/ringcentral-survey-bot): example survey bot, this bot will show you how to create/use custom database wrapper.

 ## Prerequisites